PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

 In these commands, the ``rrset`` object name may also be written as ``record``.

+The three commands modifying zone contents (add, delete, replace) will *NOT* perform an automatic zone rectification, unless the ``-rectify`` option is passed to the command.

 rrset add *ZONE* *NAME* *TYPE* [*TTL*] *CONTENT*

     Add one or more records of *NAME* and *TYPE* to *ZONE* with *CONTENT*